victoria-cg/prework-study-guide/README.md

 # <Prework-Study-Guide-Webpage>

+## Description

-## The study guide was created to provide a webpage for students to store their bootcamp notes.
+The study guide was created to provide a webpage for students to store their bootcamp notes.
 It is organized by bootcamp topic, and it provides a way for students to organize the large amount of information they are learning.
 I learned basic skills for use of Git and Github, HMTL, CSS, and JavaScript to implement the website.

 ## Installation